Graduation Requirements for the Baccalaureate Degree

 Residence - At least one year in residence (one year of attendance) at Spalding University is required of all candidates for a degree.
 Typically, the residency includes the last 30 hours of academic coursework; however, in extenuating circumstances, the Provost may permit that the residency requirement be satisfied by including institutional academic credit earned earlier.
 The exception to this policy is the Bachelor of Science in Health Sciences, which requires that all Occupational Therapy courses must be taken at Spalding (special consideration may be given on an individual basis).

 Another exception to this policy is the 3+1 Bachelor of Science in Natural Science Pre-Pharmacy track where the last 28 credit hours of the degree will be transferred from an accredited Doctor of Pharmacy degree program within two years of the last Spalding University course.

 Transfer Students - Spalding University awards degrees only to those students who have earned at least 25% of the credit hours required for the degree through instruction offered by Spalding University.
 For baccalaureate degrees requiring 120 hours, the minimum amount of hours that must be completed at Spalding is 30.

 To graduate, all students must have successfully completed at least one-half of the credit hours required in the major field(s) and, if applicable, the minor field(s) at Spalding University.
+This applies to major classes only and does not apply to classes in a concentration, track, or any required support classes.
 Students in the RN to BSN program must complete a minimum of 28 hours in their major at Spalding University.